GITMCode/GITM/README.md

 4. The horizonal wind model (HWM) is used as a lower BC at Earth and was developed at NRL.

-## Setting the Resolution:
+## Setting the Resolution

 GITM uses a 2d domain decomposition with blocks.
 This means that in each direction, you set the number of cells in each block in the src/ModSize.f90 file.
 We almost always leave this as 9 cells in both the latitude and longitude direction, since the math is easy with this number.
-You can then set the resolution by asking for the number of blocks you want in the UAM.in file.
+You can then set the resolution by asking for the number of blocks you want in the `UAM.in` file.

 If you wanted a grid that is (for example) 1 deg (lat) by 5 deg (lon), you would need 20 blocks (9 x 20 = 180 cells) in latitude and 8 blocks (9 x 8 = 72 cells) in longitude.
 You need a total of 160 processors for this simulation.
-You can change the UAM.in file for these number of cells.
+You can change the `UAM.in` file for these number of cells.
 To get a simple 5 deg x 5 deg resolution, you need 4 blocks in lat and 8 blocks in longitude, or 32 processors.
-If you have fewer processors, you can change the src/ModSize.f90 code and adjust the number of cells in each block to compensate.
-For example, you have 8 processors, so you can adjust ModSize.f90 to have 18 cells in lat and lon, then ask for 2 (lat) x 4 (lon) blocks to get 5 deg x 5 deg resolution.
+If you have fewer processors, you can change the parameters in `src/ModSize.f90` and adjust the number of cells in each block to compensate.
+For example, you have 8 processors, so you can adjust `src/ModSize.f90` to have 18 cells in lat and lon, then ask for 2 (lat) x 4 (lon) blocks to get 5 deg x 5 deg resolution.